Non-Linear Scoring Model for Translation Quality Evaluation: Building a Non-Linear Scorecard

-Small extracts can still provide a rapid signal, but offer only a \emph{limited} view of document quality.
-They cannot capture discourse-level phenomena, and—because error density interacts non-linearly with length—linear metrics break down outside their narrow reference window.
+Document-level quality assessment requires integrating local defects with discourse-level properties such as cohesion, register consistency, and terminology management.
+Small samples can provide rapid quality signals, but they provide only partial visibility into document-level phenomena and may lead to unstable conclusions when length effects are ignored.

-The \emph{MQM-based Non-Linear Calibrated} model solves this by remaining simple and linear in the meso-range yet extending smoothly into the macro-range.
-As long as the evaluation sample is sufficiently large relative to the document, as recommended by the Multi-Range Framework\cite{GladkoffEtAl2024}—it yields scores that are statistically reliable and consistent with the judgment of experts at the document level.
+The MQM-based non-linear calibrated model addresses this by maintaining linear behavior near its reference regime while extending smoothly to longer samples via a single tolerance function.
+Provided the evaluation sample is sufficiently large to yield statistically stable estimates (as recommended by the Multi-Range framework \cite{GladkoffEtAl2024}), the resulting scores remain consistent with document-level expert judgments.

-Of course, analytic TQE becomes increasingly expensive at large evaluation sample sizes.
-No current AI system can yet perform a complete analytic evaluation, but future models may acquire the ability to conduct \emph{formal TQE} (full analytic MQM evaluation) over \emph{long contexts} (document-scale samples), reliably capturing \emph{local errors} (segment-level) and \emph{holistic properties} (cohesion, coherence, terminology/style consistency, discourse).
-The logarithmic model proposed here is expressly designed to serve as the computational backbone for such future automation, ensuring that automated scoring remains perceptually valid across the full spectrum of document lengths.
+Finally, although current automated systems do not yet perform complete MQM-style analytic evaluation over long contexts, future evaluation models may increasingly combine local error detection with document-level assessment.
+In such settings, a length-dependent tolerance function provides a principled backbone for ensuring that automated scoring remains comparable and perceptually aligned across a wide range of evaluation lengths.